Montague Shearman: Early life

 Shearman was the second son of Montagu Shearman, a solicitor, from Wimbledon, Surrey and his wife Mary, née Catty.
-He was educated at Merchant Taylors School in the City of London, where he played association football, captaining the first XV in 1874–1875.
+He was educated at Merchant Taylors' School in the City of London, where he played association football, captaining the first XV in 1874–1875.
 He received a scholarship to St John's College, Oxford, taking a first in Classical Moderations and in Literae Humaniores.

 Amateur athletics

 He was a noted athlete, winning the one hundred yards race at the Oxford and Cambridge University Games in 1876, and was president of the Oxford University Athletics Club in 1878.
+He subsequently became the British 100 yards champion, after winning the AAC Championships title at the 1876 AAC Championships.
+Montague also became the 440 yards national champion at the 1880 AAA Championships.

+Montague's brother John Shearman won the quarter-mile championship at the 1878 AAC Championships, defeating Montague into second place.

-He was also an accomplished rugby player, obtaining his "blue" as a forward and three-quarter in the university team from 1878 – 1880.
+Montague was also an accomplished rugby player, obtaining his "blue" as a forward and three-quarter in the university team from 1878 – 1880.
 Shearman was one of the founder members of the association, and served as the first honorary secretary from 1880 to 1883, then as vice-president until 1910.
 In that year he succeeded Lord Alverstone as president of the AAA.
 He was also a member of the Wanderers amateur football club.